turnersale/reading_notes/reading/geron_hands_on_ml.md

 # Preface

 - Will be covering from the simple and regularly used (like linear regression) to the more advanced deep learning concepts
-- Using Scikit learning and TensorFlow:
+- Using Scikit-learn and TensorFlow:
-  - Scikit learn is better for learning and is an efficient implementation for common applications
+  - Scikit-learn is better for learning and is an efficient implementation for common applications
   - TensorFlow is more advanced and is designed to be implemented across a large cluster of GPU or TPU enabled servers if needed
-- This book assumes some familiarity with Python and it&#39;s primary libraries (NumPy, Pandas, Matplotlib)
+- This book assumes some familiarity with Python and it's primary libraries (NumPy, Pandas, Matplotlib)
 - Also useful is calculus, linear algebra, probabilities and stats
-- Code exampLes and additional material can be downloaded at [www.github.com/ageron/hanson-ml](http://www.github.com/ageron/hanson-ml)
+- Code examples and additional material can be downloaded at [www.github.com/ageron/hanson-ml](http://www.github.com/ageron/hanson-ml)

 # Part 1 - The Fundamentals of Machine Learning